As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 When rain comes

 - Always prefer smooth control over speedy driving.
 You may want to reach home immediately to have some rest.
 You will be safe if you gently handle the throttle and brakes.
-One should also pay close attention on balancing his grip.
+One should also pay close attention to balancing his grip.
 Turns must be completed accordingly before accelerating.

-- Amidst a wet weather, a rider must be able to adjust to the chance of handling the brake.
+- Amidst wet weather, a rider must be able to adjust to the chance of handling the brake.
 You can use engine braking to overcome junctions and corners.